tradex-app/TradeX-chart/src/docs/src/content/docs/reference/widgets.md

 title: Widgets
 description: How to use TradeX Chart widgets
 ---
 TradeX Chart has a number of widgets, but only a select number are exposed to the developer to make use of.
+The others are used by default with certain chart components.

 * [Dialogue](#dialogue)
 * Progress